10 Perfume Trends To Watch In 2025, By Top Fragrance Experts

 The higher the concentration of fragrance oil, the stronger the scent — and the better the staying power.
 Extraits de parfum, for example, are substantially more powerful than eaux de parfum and eaux de toilette because they contain around 20 to 30% fragrance oil.

-We also love Maison Crivelli, in particular its Cuir Infrarouge Extrait de Parfum, £205, with cinnamon, bergamot and raspberry, and Byredo Tobacco Mandarin Extrait de Parfum, £280, with spicy tobacco, juicy mandarin and sweet oud.
+We also love Initio Parfums Musk Therapy Extrait de Parfum, $250, with warm musk and sandalwood, and Byredo Tobacco Mandarin Extrait de Parfum, $375, with spicy tobacco, juicy mandarin and sweet oud.
 If you have less to spend, consider Zara’s extensive collection of eaux de parfum.

 AdvertisementADVERTISEMENT